The Longer Distances and Cross Country

 Cross Country

-Cross country means many things to many people.
-For this discussion, the primary purpose of the cross country season is to build a cardiovascular base for the spring track season.
-We consider the big meets in May and June to be the most important of the year.
+season.
+We consider the big meets in May and June to be the most important of

 The cross country season begins after the opening of school, though the first organized practice may be held as soon as early August, depending on the school system's schedule.
 We begin the program with a "run," not a race.
 The distance is equal to the racing distance at the end of the season, which (for university competition) is 5 to 6 kilometers for women and 8 to 10 kilometers